bozaci/awesome-semantic-commit/README.md

 Yes, commit messages should be in English, as it is a global language.
 This increases the understandability for all developers in the project and facilitates international collaboration in open-source projects.

 ## Footnotes

+Provides additional references or explanations for certain points discussed in the document.

 ### References